offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * "a, b, c, and d share ancestor g:   dist(a,g) = dist(b,g) = dist(c,g) = dist(d,g) = 4"
    ```

    For example, assume the present year is 2000.
 Four present day species share a common ancestor from year 1800.
-The age difference between each of these four species and their shared ancestor is the same: 2000-1800 = 200 years.
+The age difference between each of these four species and their shared ancestor is the same: 2000 - 1800 = 200 years.

    Since the rate of mutation is assumed to be consistent, all four present day species should have roughly the same amount of mutation when compared against their shared ancestor: 200 years worth of mutation.

-   Imagine that the distance metric used to measure mutations in the above example were genome rearrangement reversals.
-If roughly 2 reversals are expected per 100 years, the distance between each of the four present day species and their shared ancestor would be 4: 2 reversals per century * 2 centuries = 4 reversals.
+Assume the number of genome rearrangement reversals is being used as the measure of mutation.
+If the rate of reversals expected per 100 years is 2, the distance between each of the four present day species and their shared ancestor would be 4: 2 reversals per century * 2 centuries = 4 reversals.

    ```{svgbob}
                          g (mut=4)      <-- "shared ancestor"